Northern Beaches Council area

 The major differences between total imports by industries in the Northern Beaches Council area and New South Wales were:

-- A larger percentage of total imports by Financial and Insurance Services (15.5% compared to 10.3%)
+- A larger percentage of total imports by Transport, Postal and Warehousing (11.8% compared to 7.0%)

-- A larger percentage of total imports by Public Administration and Safety (7.8% compared to 4.6%)
+- A larger percentage of total imports by Accommodation and Food Services (6.5% compared to 3.5%)

 - A smaller percentage of total imports by Professional, Scientific and Technical Services (2.7% compared to 6.5%)

 - A smaller percentage of total imports by Manufacturing (29.2% compared to 32.2%)

 The total imports by industries in the Northern Beaches Council area increased by $1,154.2 million between 2013/14 and 2018/19.